- 1 Top 6 Best Sliding Miter Saw

 You’ll note further down in our considerations section that we mention a motor should ideally be at least 15 amps.
 All of the models on our list offer 15-amp motors.
 But you’ll note that the RPMs vary with the smallest being 3,800 RPMs (Honorable Mention) and the largest being 5,000 RPMs (Best Budget).
 However, the bulk of the models range between 4,000 to 4,500 RPMs.

 Positive stops and bevel angles are important as this is the main reason someone purchases a sliding miter saw — to create angled cuts.
 The total number of positive stops available on a sliding miter saw can vary.
 More affordable models might only offer as few as four predetermined positive stops whereas a more high-end option can offer as many as nine (#7).
-But what’s also important is how easily you can shift between those angles.
+But what’s also important (and helps determine the best miter saw) is how easily you can shift between those angles.
 Our Best Budget was the only model in our roundup that specifically highlighted thumb actuated positioning for easier shifting between angles.
 Wherever available, we made it a point to list the total angle potential for both the miter and bevel.

 Additional accessories can enhance a sliding miter saw’s functionality.
 You’ll note that our #5, #6, and #7 selections also feature laser guidance which helps you visually confirm that you’re cutting in the right angle.
 But some models also included wings that give you the freedom and stability to work with larger pieces of wood.
 And in the case of our #7 selection, quick mounting and disassembly is a major selling point if you only have one dedicated workspace and need to move this tool out of the way when it’s not in use.